Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 Since we only changed `<~!` to `!`, the number of keystrokes has decreased.
 However, in general, use `<~!`.
-Not only `continue` operator can make it clear to the reader that you are continuing, but also the compiler checks that you are correctly continuing the effect.
+Not only `<~!` operator can make it clear to the reader that you are continuing, but also the compiler checks that you are correctly continuing the effect.

 On the other hand, when do you have to use `!` to continue?
 In fact, `<~!` can only be used in the `handle` expression.